Skip to Content

 YouTube video

-The Guinea baboon inhabits a small area in western Africa.
-Its range includes Guinea, Senegal, Gambia, southern Mauritania and western Mali.
+The Guinea baboon is native to a limited region in West Africa, occupying territories across Guinea, Senegal, Gambia, southern Mauritania, and western Mali.

 Visit: